colloqi/piSignage/README.md

 1. You can play/pause playlists, play individual assets from both player and server UIs.
 2. Players can operate in kiosk mode pointing to the URL provided and play normal playlists when no key is pressed.
-3. Auto-configuration of players and many such features for bulk management of players.
+3. Autoconfiguration of players and many such features for bulk management of players.

 Please visit [pisignage.com](https://www.pisignage.com) to know more about features and benefits.